 We were lucky enough to chat to Julia Mansi, an in house solicitor at BT.
-Julia shares her reasons for becoming a lawyer, what a day looks like as an in house solicitor at an leading communications company and the best piece of advice she’s ever heard.
+Julia shares her reasons for becoming a lawyer, what a day looks like during an in house training contract at an leading communications company and the best piece of advice she’s ever heard.

 When did you decide you wanted to become a solicitor?

 Although I enjoyed my law degree (honestly – insert geek emoji!), it wasn’t until I got the opportunity to actually experience the job in practice that I decided I wanted to be a solicitor, and it was my time as a paralegal in BT’s Employment team that really cemented my decision.

 The team gives advice on all aspects of employment law to BT and its group companies, which meant I got the chance work closely with and learn from colleagues across the business from HR to our engineering teams in Openreach.